 The Symphony has various donor-restricted endowment funds that are under the investment management of the Greater Kansas City Community Foundation (GKCCF).
-Four of these funds are donor designated funds that are not recorded in the Symphony's financial statements because the Board of Directors of GKCCF holds variance power over these funds.
+Four of these funds are donor-designated funds that are not recorded in the Symphony's financial statements because the Board of Directors of GKCCF holds variance power over these funds.
 The Symphony's Board of Directors has recommended the asset allocation for these funds, consistent with one of the recommended allocation models of the investment committee of the GKCCF.
-These funds are invested in various pooled funds at the GKCCF with approximately 70% in equities and 30% in fixed income at June 30, 2016 and 2015.
-Draws from two of these funds are calculated annually to be 5% of the three-year average market value of the fund at June 30, and are distributed to the Symphony in quarterly allotments.
+These funds are invested in various pooled funds at the GKCCF with approximately 70 percent in equities and 30 percent in fixed income at June 30, 2017 and 2016.
+Draws from two of these funds are calculated annually to be 5 percent of the three-year average market value of the fund at June 30, and are distributed to the Symphony in quarterly allotments.
 For one of these funds, draws are distributed on a reimbursement basis to recover costs expended based on intended purpose of the fund.
-Draws from the fourth fund are calculated annually to be 4% of the three-year average market value of the fund state of the fund 320,321,863 as of June 30, 2016 and 2015, respectively.
+Draws from the fourth fund are calculated annually to be 4 percent of the three-year average market value of the fund state and \$19,430,583 as of June 30, 2017 and 2016, respectively, as further discussed in Note 6.